Riffelalp Chapel is a Private Chapel 2,210 Metres Above Sea Level:

 To get to Riffelalp Chapel, take the Gornergrat mountain railway to Riffelalp station and then, for the final leg, the Riffelalp Resort owns a tram which goes directly to the Riffelalp Chapel.

 Alternatively, it is also possible to walk to the Chapel from the station.
-The five-minute walk is on one of the most beautiful trails of the Alps.Anyone else have feelings about this?
+The five-minute walk is on one of the most beautiful trails of the Alps.What about you?
+What do you think?